Whonix review — Tor-based operating system in two VMs

 Who is Whonix for?

-Whonix is intended for people with a high threat profile who do long-term, persistent sensitive work:
+Whonix is intended for people with a high profile who do long-term, persistent sensitive work:

 - Journalists conducting long-running investigations